machine-drivers/docker-machine-driver-xhyve/docs/Makefile.md

 GO_LDFLAGS :=
 CGO_ENABLED := 1
 ```
-docker-machine-xhyve use vmnet.framework and libguestfs
+docker-machine-xhyve use vmnet.framework
-They are binding from C-land to Go
+It is binding from C-land to Go
 ```
 CGO_CFLAGS :=
 CGO_LDFLAGS :=